thetestspecimen/linux-notes/roundcube.md

 - **Roundcube version > 1.4**
 - **Base skin: Elastic (i.e. not larry or classic)**

-You may want to update the standard logos that roundmail uses to match your website.
+You may want to update the standard logos that roundmail uses so they match your website.

-Although this is possible, it is not particularly well documented, and I ran into a lot of problems trying to get it to work without just cloning the whole of one of the skins.
+Although this is possible, it is not particularly well documented, and I ran into a lot of problems trying to get it to work, without just cloning all the files contained in a base skin.

-(Note: Blanket cloning one of the skins will work but you will miss out on any changes to the base skin in subsequent updates, or have to do the same work again on every update!)
+(Note: Blanket cloning one of the skins will work, but you will miss out on any changes to the base skin in subsequent updates, or have to do the same work again on every update!)

 ## Basic information